Macr0Nerd/project_dilemma/README.md

 * nodes
   * An array of tables that specify a node id and an algorithm, as defined in the [Dynamic Imports](#dynamic-imports) section
+* rounds_data
+  * Path to a JSON file containing previous round data
+* rounds_output
+  * Path to write the round data as a JSON
 * simulation:
   * A [Dynamic Import](#dynamic-imports)
 * simulation_id
   * The name of the simulation
 * simulation_arguments
   * Arguments to pass into the simulation
+* simulation_results
+  * Path to write the simulation results
 * simulations_directory
   * A path to the directory containing additional simulation files
   * Required for user provided simulations